TWEBBLE/PavTom/README.md

-# World Cup Data Engineering Project
+# Pav & Tom's Data Engineering Project

 In this project we're going to connect the code on our machines with our snowflake database using Python.
 This will involve writing a program that will act as a mediator between our terminals and snowflake.